redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 Follow https://mobb.ninja/docs/rosa/sts/ for installing ROSA and creating a cluster-admin user.

-Login to the cluster using the cluster-admin account.

 Create a new project for hosting the echoserver service:

 	oc new-project my-projects